The Commons at Mythava

 Someone says something specific and true

-daily life has ever said.
+no one in your daily world has ever said.

 Not because they're more perceptive.